Published on 10-Apr-2023

 Acoustic Emission Testing

-Acoustic emission (AE) is a non-destructive testing (NDT) technique used to detect and monitor the release of energy (acoustic waves or vibrations) from a material when it undergoes deformation or damage.
+Acoustic emission (AE) is a non-destructive testing technique used to detect and monitor the release of ultrasonic stress waves from localised material when it undergoes deformation or damage.
 This technique involves placing sensors on the surface of a material or structure and monitoring the acoustic signals emitted during mechanical loading or stress conditions.
 These signals can indicate the presence, location, and severity of defects such as cracks, fractures, or other discontinuities within the material.
 Acoustic emission testing is commonly used in industries such as aerospace, automotive, construction, and manufacturing to assess the structural integrity of components and ensure safety and reliability.

 The History of Acoustic Emission Testing